CS-A-11/projectassignment1-msz/README.md

-# web-projectdone
+# Hostlyte

-https://web-projectdone.herokuapp.com/ is our web project and we gonna make it awesome.
+this is the link to our heroku deployment https://hostylte-git.herokuapp.com